sekar3s/Terraform-Lab/Lab/Lab 01 - Azure Provider - Authenticating.md

    For more detail on Terraform init, please visit [here](https://www.terraform.io/docs/commands/init.html)

-7. Inject the `providers.tfvars` file and run terraform plan
+7. Inject the `providers.tfvars` file and run terraform plan.
+If you run into issues related to "az" command being not recognized, you probably missed to set the PATH mentioned in step of this [Running Terraform section](https://github.com/sekar3s/Terraform-Lab/blob/main/Lab/Lab%2001%20-%20Azure%20Provider%20-%20Authenticating.md#--running-terraform-dont-run-these-commands-yet-)

 ```console
 terraform plan -var-file="providers.tfvars"